LeulShiferaw/EyeExercise/README.md

 One of our projects for the MIT Full Stack Developement boot camp.
 This program makes two eyeballs follow the cursor around automatically.

+## Future Improvements

+In the future we can get other sets of eyes to represent more than one person.

 ## How to run

 1. Clone the repo